AdobeDocs/analytics-platform.en/help/stitching/overview.md

 #### Step 3: Privacy Request

-When you receive a privacy request, the row containing the original user information is removed, along with any stitched IDs that contain this same person information.
+When you receive a privacy request, the stitched id is deleted in all records for the user. subject of the privacy request.

 +++ Details